LEAP-OSU/FTIR_scan/README.md

 ##  What is FTIR?

 Fourier Transform Infared Spectroscopy or (FTIR) is a method for obtatining the spectrum of some pulse train.
-The principle of operation are fairly simple.
+The principles of operation are fairly simple.
 First an optical setup like the one below is built:

 <img src="images/optical_setup.png" alt="Optical Setup" width="500">